alexeygorelov/anki-manual-ru/searching.md

 - You can prepend a minus sign to a term to find notes that don’t match.

-- If you want to search for something including a space or parenthesis, enclose it in double quotes.
-You can quote either the `"entire:term"`, or just the `part:"after a colon"`.

 - You can group search terms by placing them in parentheses, as in the **dog (cat or mouse)** example.
 This becomes important when combining OR and AND searches — in the example, with the